software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 In addition, the unit testing framework Mocha will be used to complement our use of JavaScript.
 MongoDB will be used as a database platform to maintain users' data and transaction history to record all products listed and purchased as well as user profile information such as login and password.
 The authentication software used to ensure security will be Passport.js.
 A file system will be used to maintain all photos listed by sellers.
 Monetary transactions through our platform will be securely done through implementing PayPal.

+**Update:** Our application has been deployed in Google's Kubernetes Engine (GKE).
+We have also performed  load testing by sending **100 Billion** request per second on average and the kubernetes cluster was able to successfully create 8 replicas of the application.
+Please refer to `load-testing.yaml` for more details.

 <h2>Getting Started</h2>
 This project has yet to reach the stage of a minimum viable product.
 However, more detailed instructions to come on how to install the project on your local machine.
 To contribute to our project, kindly clone or fork a git repository on to begin.